unrealnerd/restfulprofiles/src/README.md

 * make all async
 * unit test on controller
 * Create middleware for global exception handling
+* Add security for API- try using JWT instead of cookie for generating token use "api/Login" and generate a Token.
+Then use this token in the request header

 # Things to be Done
 * search action implementation
 * seperate API proj and lib proj
 * unit test- Use Autofixture
-* Add security for API- try using JWT instead of cookie
 * Integrate swagger
 * unit test for repository
 * Integrate Logging service